edumserrano/playwright-adventures/demos/docker/README.md

 ## Description

 The demo at [/demos/docker](/demos/docker/) shows how to run Playwright tests in Docker.
-This is especially useful if you use different Operations Systems between your developer machines and your CI machines.
-For instance, if you develop on a Windows machine and your CI runs on Linux.
+This is especially useful to eliminate screenshot differences when running the tests across different Operating Systems.
+For instance, if you develop in Windows but your CI runs on Linux.

 > [!IMPORTANT]
 >